kenjitheman/kanojo/README.md

 //}
 ```

-- you can also run it using docker:
+- You can also run it using docker:
-	- you need to paste your api key in dockerfile:
+	- You need to paste your API key in Dockerfile:

 ```dockerfile
 ENV TELEGRAM_API_TOKEN=YOUR_TOKEN
 ENV OPENAI_API_TOKEN=YOUR_API_TOKEN
 ```

-## contributing
+## Contributing

-- pull requests are welcome, for major changes, please open an issue first to
+- Pull requests are welcome.
+For major changes, please open an issue first
-  discuss what you would like to change
+to discuss what you would like to change.

-- please make sure to update tests as appropriate

-## license
+## License

 - [MIT](https://choosealicense.com/licenses/mit/)